benab04/django-attack-blocker/README.md

 The required model and encoder files can be downloaded from the repository:

-- `model.pkl`: The trained machine learning model
+- `model.joblib`: The trained machine learning model
 - `encoder.pkl`: The feature encoder for preprocessing

 ## Usage